AI Paris-New Delhi flight incidents: DGCA issues show cause notice; says airline's response 'lackadaisical' | Business

 This is the second time in less than a week that the Directorate General of Civil Aviation (DGCA) has issued a show cause notice to the Tata group-owned Air India.

+On Monday, Air India Managing Director and CEO Campbell Wilson met DGCA chief Arun Kumar, according to a source.
+Details about the meeting could not be immediately ascertained.

-The latest show cause notice, where the airline has been given two weeks time to respond, is in relation to two incidents onboard the Paris-New Delhi flight on December 6, 2022 that were not reported to the regulator.
+The latest show cause notice to which the airline has to respond in two weeks is in relation to two incidents onboard the Paris-New Delhi flight on December 6, 2022 that were not reported to the regulator.

 In one incident, a drunk passenger was caught smoking in the lavatory and was not listening to the crew.
 In the second incident, another passenger allegedly relieved himself on a vacant seat and blanket of a fellow female passenger when she went to lavatory, DGCA said in a statement on Monday.